cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 ### Software
 - Fedora 43 (KDE Plasma, Wayland, initially installed as Fedora 41)
-- [Envision](https://lvra.gitlab.io/docs/fossvr/envision/) - Handy tool to build my VR runtime stuff.
+- [Envision](https://lvra.gitlab.io/docs/fossvr/envision/) - Handy tool to help automate a lot of the VR runtime stuff.
-    - [WiVRn](https://github.com/WiVRn/WiVRn) - OpenXR runtime and streamer.
+    - [WiVRn](https://github.com/WiVRn/WiVRn) - Monado-based OpenXR runtime and streamer for Standalone HMDs.
     - [XRizer](https://lvra.gitlab.io/docs/fossvr/xrizer/) - OpenVR > OpenXR compatibility layer.
 For full-body tracking, I use the following fork:
         - Repo: `https://github.com/ImSapphire/xrizer`
         - Branch: `generic_trackers`
 - [WlxOverlay-S](https://github.com/galister/wlx-overlay-s) - An overlay application that provides desktop views and playspace drag.
     - My Space Drag is mapped to left/right stick click, while Space Reset is mapped to double-click left stick.
     - I also have WayVR Dashboard built and configured, but I don't have use for it at the current time.
-- Most games run through Steam (non-Flatpak), SteamVR is not installed, and in this case shouldn't be.
+- Most games run through Steam Native (i.e. not the Flatpak version).
+    - SteamVR is *not* installed, and in most cases shouldn't be as it can conflict with WiVRn.
 - Default Proton: [GE-Proton9-18](https://github.com/GloriousEggroll/proton-ge-custom/releases/tag/GE-Proton9-18) (unless otherwise specified)
+    - To install a custom Proton version, I use [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) (`pupgui2` in Flatpaks).

 I will note that Envision is not typically recommended for WiVRn.
 Generally, you should be using system or Flatpak WiVRn instead.
 I will consider changing once either XRizer has FBT support properly built-in (Envision just makes building and using those forks practically seamless) or when Envision stops working.
 Though, there are some benefits using Envision: